 Every election cycle, thousands of volunteers show up at campaign offices to help Democrats turn out millions of voters.
-In order to hit your voter contact goals, it’s important not only to recruit volunteers, but to make sure that your volunteers come back again and again throughout the campaign.
+Volunteer development is crucial to a good campaign strategy, because in order to hit your voter contact goals it’s important not only to recruit volunteers, but to make sure that your volunteers come back again and again throughout the campaign.
 Use these best practices to make sure that your volunteers stick around for the long run.

 1. Make a good first impression.

 The first few minutes that volunteers spend inside the doors of a campaign office or staging location play a significant role in determining how they view their overall experience, so make sure to start off on the right foot!
 Have a greeter stationed near the front door to welcome new volunteers as soon as they enter.
 Many first-time volunteers may feel anxious about campaigning, so don’t leave them wondering what to do or where to go - the greeter can ease that tension by giving them clear instructions on next steps once they have signed in.
 Don’t underestimate the importance of training to make or break a volunteer’s experience.

 A good training will boost volunteers’ confidence, prepare them for the task that they will be doing, and leave them excited about working with the campaign.
 Unfortunately, too many trainings leave volunteers feeling deflated, bored, or confused.
 Avoid this pitfall by keeping trainings short, simple, and upbeat.
 Make sure that trainers are energetic and enthusiastic, and keep the pace of the training quick by covering only the information that is necessary for volunteers to get started.